frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **1031:** As a user, I want to click only once to expand or collapse a node.
 In other words: if I click on the `>` or `v` sign to the left of an expandable node that was not selected yet, then I want the node to become the selected one AND I want to toggle its expanded or collapsed state.

+**1032:** Given is that I am looking at the white box view (story **1310**).
+As a user, I want to see a start checkpoint and an end checkpoint for each pipeline so that I can see how the pipeline transformed the message.
+If an error occurred in the pipeline, I do not want an end point but an abort point that shows me information about the error.

-**1033:** As a support engineer or Frank developer, I want to have a checkpoint for each pipe such that I can see how each pipe transformed the incoming message.
+**1033:** Given is that I am looking at the white box view (story **1310**).
+As a user, I want to have a start checkpoint and an end checkpoint for each pipe so that I can see how each pipe transformed the incoming message.
+If an error occurred, I do not want to see and end point but an abort point that shows me information about the error.

-**1035:** As a support engineer of Frank developer, I want to have a checkpoint for each session key that is input or output of a pipe.
+**1034:** Given is that I am looking at the white box view (story **1310**).
+As a user I want to have a checkpoint for each session key that is input or output of a pipeline.

+**1035:** Given is that I am looking at the white box view (story **1310**).
+As a user I want to have a checkpoint for each parameter of a pipe.

+**1036:** Given is that I am looking at the white box view (story **1310**).
+As a user I want that pipe checkpoints have child checkpoints for session keys.
+There should be an input point for each session key that is used by the pipe.
+There should be an output point for each session key that is generated or changed by the pipe.

+**1037:** Given is that I am looking at the white box view (story **1310**).
+As a user I want to have a start point and an end point for each sender so that I can see the sent message and the response.
+If an error occurred, I do not want an end point but an abort point that shows me information about the error.

+**1038:** Given is that I am looking at the white box view (story **1310**).
+If there are session keys that contain additional information about the message sent by a sender, then I want the start point of the sender to contain child checkpoints (input points) for these session keys.

+**1039:** Given is that I am looking at the white box view (story **1310**).
+If a there are sessions keys related to the response returned to a sender, then I want the start point of the sender to contain child checkpoints (output points) for these session keys.

+**1040:** Given is that I am looking at the white box view (story **1310**).
+If a sender has parameters, then I want the start point of the sender to contain child nodes (input points) for these parameters.

+**1041:** Given is that I am looking at the white box view (story **1310**).
+For each pipe, I want to see an info checkpoint with the source code of that pipe.

-**1037:** As a support engineer or Frank developer, I want a single report when my adapter calls another adapter via a JavaListener.
+**1048:** As a support engineer or Frank developer, I want a single report when my adapter calls another adapter via a JavaListener.
 This way, I do not have to browse multiple reports to examine how my incoming message was processed.
 The sub-adapter checkpoints should have a common ancestor.
 When I collapse that ancestor, I want to see only one node for everything done in the sub-adapter.

 **1050:** As a support engineer or Frank developer, I want to see the value of the selected node in the debug tree.

-**1052:** When I have selected the checkpoint of a session key in the tree view, the value I want to see (story **1050**) is the value of the session key.
+**1052:** When I have selected the checkpoint of a session key or a parameter in the tree view, the value I want to see (story **1050**) is the value of the session key or the parameter value.

-**1054:** When I have selected a checkpoint that is not a session key, the value I want to see is the message along with its FF!-generated metadata.
+**1054:** When I have selected a start point / end point of a pipeline / pipe / sender, I want to see the incoming / outcoming message.
+Along with that message, FF!-generated metadata should be shown.

 **1056:** When I have selected the root node of a report, the value I want to see is the report in XML form, the ladybug-generated metadata, the description (story **2040**) and the XSLT transformation (story **2010**).